-The IT industry is growing and changing very rapidly.
-But the market is packed with similar products.
+The IT industry is growing and changing rapidly, but the market is packed with similar products.
 If a product is regular, users turn away from it and look for more progressive alternatives.
-That’s why it’s a matter of survival for product owners to find balance between launching a new product as fast as possible and not miss the relevance of the new idea during the all stages of its implementation.
-So here I’m going to talk about timing.
+That’s why it’s a matter of survival for product owners to find the balance between launching a new product as fast as possible and not missing the relevance of the new idea during all stages of its implementation.
+So here I am going to talk about software development time.

 How to estimate the right software development timing?
 As a Delivery Manager at Mad Devs, I often work on eliciting project requirements and preparing estimates before a project starts.
-This article is a reflection on my humble experience that aims to provide straightforward answers.
-The answers can help customers who look for a reliable contractor to understand how development timing is shaped.
+This article reflects on my humble experience and aims to provide straightforward answers.
+The answers can help clients looking for a reliable contractor understand how development timing is shaped.

-So timing is an incredibly important indicator because it affects the final cost of development, feasibility of research results and the actuality of the future product in the market.
+So timing is an incredibly important indicator because it affects the final cost of development, the feasibility of research results, and the actuality of the future product in the market.
 To calculate the time for development, there is the Time-to-market metric, which shows the time from concept to the final launch.
-And I will tell which key elements it implies for the development of a whole new product.
+And I will tell which key elements it implies for developing a whole new product.

 - How come MVP development takes ~6+ months?